icevelez/core.js/README.md

 ## 📖 Documentation

-You can read the full documentation of how to use this framework by opening the `handlerbar.md` file under `documentation` folder
+You can read the full documentation of how to use this framework by opening the `handlerbar.md` under `documentation` folder in this repository

 ---